GDPR: make sure your acquisition target is compliant

 Evaluating GDPR compliance can be a complex task, but it's an essential part of the due diligence process in today's economical environment.

-Identifying Potential GDPR Risks
+Identifying potential GDPR risks

 In addition to evaluating existing data protection measures, it's important to identify potential GDPR risks that might arise from a merger or acquisition.
 These could include data transfers, especially if the companies involved are based in different jurisdictions.
 If your acquisition target transfers data outside the European Economic Area, verify that adequate safeguards are in place, as required by the GDPR.

-Post-Acquisition GDPR Compliance
+Post-Acquisition GDPR compliance

 Remember, GDPR compliance doesn't end with the acquisition.
 The purchasing company must integrate the target company's data protection measures into its own framework, keeping GDPR compliance at the forefront of the integration process.
 Any gaps in compliance should be identified and rectified as soon as possible to avoid potential penalties and reputational damage.